Use the Field transformations page

 You can use the Event format attribute in conjunction with a properly designed regular expression to set up a field transform that extracts both a field name and its corresponding field value from each matching event.

-Here's an example, using a transform that is delivered with Splunk.
+Here's an example, using a transform that is delivered with Splunk software.

 bracket-space field transform has a regular expression that finds field name/value pairs within brackets in event data.
 It will reapply this regular expression until all of the matching field/value pairs in an event are extracted.

 As we stated earlier in this topic, field transforms are always associated with a field extraction.
-On the Field Extractions page in Manager, you can see that the
+On the Field Extractions page in Splunk Web, you can see that the

 bracket-space field transform is associated with the